Skip to main content

 SQL syntax specifies the shape with a named parameter (e.g., FROM experiment('id', shape => 'traces')), while BTQL uses a trailing token (e.g., from: experiment('id') traces).
 Table aliases (e.g., AS t) are reserved for future use.

-from data source options
+FROM data source options

 Retrieve records

-When retrieving records with BTQL, you can either use select or dimensions and measures.
-You can use most tools when using either method, but you must use dimensions and measures if you want to aggregate functions to retrieve results.
+When retrieving records with SQL, you can either use SELECT or SELECT ...
+GROUP BY.
+You can use most tools when using either method, but you must use GROUP BY if you want to aggregate functions to retrieve results.
+Both retrieval methods work with all data shapes (spans, traces, and summary).
+Using GROUP BY with the summary shape enables trace-level aggregations.

 -- Get specific fields

-metadata.model as model,
+metadata.model AS model,

-scores.Factuality as score,
+scores.Factuality AS score,

-created as timestamp
+created AS timestamp

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

 -- Simple field access